24/7 FREE CONSULTATIONS

 Today, there are two EPA Superfund sites located in Ambler—the Ambler Asbestos Piles and the BoRit Asbestos Site.
 While the EPA closely monitors them and attempts to keep the asbestos contained, many people in Ambler and the surrounding area are understandably concerned about the presence of this dangerous mineral in their communities.

-Harrisburg and The Cost of Industrial Growth
+Harrisburg and the Cost of Industrial Growth

 • General Electric